OpenTermsArchive/contrib-versions/Flickr/Privacy Policy.md

 Yahoo! uses web beacons to access Yahoo! cookies inside and outside our network of web sites and in connection with Yahoo! products and services.

-Return to top

-YOUR ABILITY TO EDIT AND DELETE YOUR ACCOUNT INFORMATION AND PREFERENCES General
+Your Ability to Edit and Delete Your Account Information and Preferences
+General

 You can edit your Yahoo!
 Account Information, including your marketing preferences, at any time.

 New categories of marketing communications might be added to the Marketing Preferences page from time to time.
 Users who visit this page can opt out of receiving future marketing communications from these new categories or they can unsubscribe by following instructions contained in the messages they receive.

 We reserve the right to send you certain communications relating to the Yahoo! service, such as service announcements, administrative messages and the Yahoo!
-Newsletter, that are considered part of your Yahoo!7 account, without offering you the opportunity to opt out of receiving them.
+Newsletter, that are considered part of your Yahoo! account, without offering you the opportunity to opt out of receiving them.

 You can delete your Yahoo! account by visiting our Account Deletion page.
+Please click here to read about information that might possibly remain in our archived records after your account has been deleted.

+Children

+Parents can review, edit, and delete information relating to their child's Yahoo! account using tools offered by Yahoo!
+Family Accounts.

+If a parent chooses not to allow us to further collect or use a child's information, parents enrolled in Yahoo!
+Family Accounts can delete their child's account by signing into that child's account and then visiting our Account Deletion page.
 Please click here to read about information that might possibly remain in our archived records after your account has been deleted.

 Return to top